djaus2/az-iothub-ps1/README.md

 **_N.b.: The .NET (Core C#) versions of the apps are the focus here._**

 But wouldn't it be nice to have **ONE PowerShell script that prompts you for required information** when creating or selecting a Hub and for when collecting the required meta-data.
 Its output could be the required meta-data in temporary environment variables, ready for use by the Quickstarts. _Look no further!_

+It's here now.
+You run the manin PowerShell script **_get-iothub_** in teh PS folder.
+Whilst there are numerous other PowerShell script under PS in other folders, there are functions called by the main script.
+The script displays menus where the user makes selections or choices.

+There is one other script that needs to be run once, set-path (run from the prompt in PS foloder as .\set-path).
+You then can run the main script just by entering ```get-iothub``` as teh PS folder is now in the System Path; but only for the life of the  shell. set-path only needs to be run once for a new PowerShell terminal.

+Within an Azure Subscription you have a Resource Group.
+An IoT Hub is an element of a Resource Group.
+A Device belongs to an IoT Hub.

+## Creating an IoT and subservient Device
+- Select the Subscription to use _(Normally only one option here)_
+- Create a Group ( or use an existing one)  _(Group option in Main Menu)_
+- Create an IoT Hub (or use an existing one) _(Hub option in Main Menu)_
+- Create a Device (or select an existing one) _(Device opton in Main Menu)_

+Read more on mu blog [http://www.sportronics.com.au](http://www.sportronics.com.au)
+Nb: Nothing there yet on this ..comin.

+Enjoy!